-- Linear Indication: Any indication with length greater than three times the width.
+- Linear Indication: Any indication with a length greater than three times the width.

-- Rounded Indication: Any indication with the length equal to or less than three times the width.
+- Rounded Indication: Any indication with a length equal to or less than three times the width.
 A rounded indication may be of circular or elliptical shape.

 Advantages of Dye Penetration Test

-The main advantages of dye penetration test are:
+The main advantages of a dye penetration test are:

 - Inspection is quick and can easily cover large areas and volumes.

 - Inspection of complex shapes can be performed easily.

 - Indications on the surface constitute a visual representation of the flaw and so an idea about the actual defect is obtained.

 - Portable and easily available.

 - Materials and associated equipment for the dye penetrant test are relatively inexpensive.